Thottilpalam

-Thottilpalam is one of the major town in north east of Kozhikode district, Kerala.State Highway 54 to Wayanadu district passes through this town.
-It is 29 km from Vatakara and 5 km from kuttiady.
+Thottilpalam is one of the major town in north east of Kozhikode district, Kerala.
+State Highway 54 to Wayanadu district passes through this town.
+It is 29 km from Vatakara and 5 km from Kuttiady.
 Thottilpalam is the main town in Kavilumpara panchayath.
-Town is situated at the bottom of kuttiady churam.
+Town is situated at the bottom of Kuttiady Churam.
 Arjuna Award winner Tom Joseph is from Thottilpalam.
+The town is under Thottipalam police station.

 Etymology

 The term Thottil has the meaning cradle and the term Palam means bridge in Malayalam.
 According to local tradition there was a cradle shaped bridge built across the Kuttiady River, by the British East India Company, to move their goods easily from the Estate in Kunduthode to the Tellichery.